RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4630-Module/Quickstart/README.md

   caption="RAK4630 Standard Mode"
 />

+To reduce power consumption when 3.3V is already supplied, deactivate the DC/DC converter on the nRF52840.
+This can be achieved by removing **L10** from the RAK4630 and supplying 3.3V to pins 43 (VDD_NRF) and 44 (VBAT_NRF).
+L10 should be accessible beneath the RF shielding with a soldering iron.

+<rk-img
+  src="/assets/images/wisduo/rak4630-module/quickstart/RAK4630_L10_location.png"
+  width="65%"
+  caption="L10 location"
+/>

 **2. High Voltage Mode**

 In high voltage mode, you can directly connect your external source (usually battery) to VBAT_NRF pin.
 VBAT_NRF should be higher than 3.3&nbsp;V which is the nominal operating VDD level and must be left floating.
 The maximum allowed voltage for VBAT_NRF is 5.5&nbsp;V.